Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 SHOULD be set to the `dkalg` (-3) value of the seed.

-The `alg` (3) parameter, when present, identifies the ARKG instance this public seed may be used with.
+The `alg` (3) parameter, when present, identifies the ARKG instance this public seed is to be used with.
 {{tbl-arkg-pub-algs}} defines an initial set of COSE algorithm identifiers for this purpose.

 {: #tbl-arkg-pub-algs title="COSE algorithm identifiers to represent ARKG instances."}